iConsumer Global Research Initiative

 The iConsumer team assists top management in TMT and related industries in extracting and acting on insights uncovered through our proprietary research.
 That research entails extensive consumer surveys (over 200,000 during the past five years) spanning North America, Europe, Asia, Brazil, and select cities in Africa and the Middle East.
 Terabytes of iConsumer behavioral and transactional data from web usage, in-person observational research, and interviews can be analyzed to help companies make the right investments, whether based upon global, market, and customer segment level trends, or discreet consumer usage, buying factors, and attitudes.

 The articles and reports derived from the iConsumer research to date reveal how digital has upended how we interact, how we entertain ourselves, how we buy, and how we work.
-For more on consumer and shopper insights as well as digital strategy visit our Marketing & Sales Practice and the Chief Marketing & Sales Officer Forum.
+For more on consumer and shopper insights as well as digital strategy visit our Marketing & Sales Practice.